openshift-cherrypick-robot/grc-ui-api-1/README.md

 # grc-ui-api
 [![Build Status](https://travis-ci.com/open-cluster-management/grc-ui-api.svg?token=1xoYGv8XzWhB2heDk2My&branch=master)](https://travis-ci.com/open-cluster-management/grc-ui-api)

 The UI API microservice, `grc-ui-api`, is the API server for the governance and risk dashboard UI in Red Hat Advanced Cluster Management.
-(See [`grc-ui`](https://github.com/open-cluster-management/grc-ui) for the UI microservice)
+(See [`grc-ui`](https://github.com/open-cluster-management/grc-ui) for the UI microservice that uses it)

 ## Running
 1. The following environment variables need to be set.